What is copywriting?

 I like to define it as the process of writing business material that generates results, whether that’s website traffic, leads, sales, or another KPI.

 Remember that copywriting isn’t journalism or crafting editorials.

 Your goal when writing copy isn’t to entertain or tell readers about the news but rather to sell.

 It should entice the reader to take action that furthers them along the sales funnel.

 This is also why copywriters need to be very well-rounded in terms of marketing skills.

 For example, I have 8+ years of experience doing SEO, lead gen, conversion rate optimization, and other practices.

-I apply all of these skills to content and copy I produce, which ultimately helps it do something.
+I apply all of these skills to the content and copy I produce, which ultimately helps it do something.

 If your copy isn’t doing something, then you’re doing it wrong.